The complete adidas Predator history [1994-2022 timeline]

 The Powerspine technology was there, but the adiPower addressed the shortcomings of its predecessor and made these new features much more effective.
 It’s fair to say the Predator elements also felt much more pronounced, with awesome 3D fins offering plenty of power and a silicone rubber zone designed to improve control.

 This release was followed up by the Predator adiPower SL just a month later, which made use of a SprintSkin upper (instead of leather) to create an even lighter alternative.
-Not a bad option for the speed demons out there, by any means.
+Not a bad option for the speed demons out there.

 Big Predator Moment: Robin van Persie scoring a hat-trick against Aston Villa to secure Manchester United’s 20th league title (two years after the boot's initial release).